Massachusetts Domestic Violence Law FAQs

 Why am I being held for 6 hours before I can make bail?

+This is a required "cooling off period" under the Massachusetts General Laws.
 In Massachusetts, the "6-Hour Statutory Cooling Off Period" (M.G.L. c.
 276, § 58) requires that anyone arrested for a domestic violence offense be held for at least six hours before they can be released on bail.
 This is a mandatory safety measure intended to prevent immediate retaliation or escalation

 Can the Massachusetts domestic violence case victim "drop the charges"?

-This is the most common misconception in Boston courts.
+No. This is the most common misconception in Boston courts.
 In Massachusetts, once the police make an arrest, the case belongs to the District Attorney’s Office.
 The "victim" (complaining witness) is a witness for the Commonwealth, not the person in charge of the case.
 Even if they want to dismiss the charges, the prosecutor can—and often will—continue the case.

 What happens at a "Dangerousness Hearing" (Section 58A)?

+You can be held without bail or released with conditions while your case is pending.
 If the prosecution believes you pose a specific threat, they may request a 58A Hearing.
 If a judge finds you "dangerous," you can be held in jail without bail for up to 120 days while your case is pending.
 This is a critical stage where having a defense attorney is vital to argue for your release.

 What is "Marital Privilege" in a domestic violence case?